markellekelly/AI_mental_models/README.md

 - The trivia questions themselves and the raw results from both our pilot study and main experiment can be found in `raw_data`.
 - Raw data is processed in `data_processing.py`, output (i.e., clean data, several formats) can be found in `processed_data`
 - Data visualizations are generated in `raw_data_visualization.ipynb`
+- Scripts for running the IRT models can be found in `modeling`.
+Output of these scripts is in the `modeling_results` folder.
+- Processing of these results is in `modeling_results.ipynb`.